But they have plenty of options to choose from, so what drink is the best for recovery and hydration?

 The drink’s use among athletes actually dates all the way back to the 1980s when it became a favorite among endurance runners.
 (We think endurance runners are a pretty good group to try to emulate if you want to become a successful soccer player at a high level of fitness!)

-Even though Pedialyte is the best sports drink you are not drinking, you might still prefer the taste of Gatorade.
-You can still drink your Gaterade on one condition: dilute it with water.
+Even though Pedialyte is the best sports drink you are not drinking, you may find that you still prefer the taste of Gatorade or a similar drink like Powerade.